5 Jul 2021

 Speaking on the importance of the fund, Northern Ireland Mental Health Champion, Professor Siobhan O’Neill said:

 “The community and voluntary sector is vital to the early intervention, prevention and treatment of mental illness in Northern Ireland, and it’s integration with Statutory mental health services is an important element of the new mental health strategy.
 I am delighted to hear that the fund is now live.
 This £10million is a much-needed boost to help ensure groups and charities supporting mental health and treating mental illness can continue to do this important work over the next three years.
 The pandemic has had a devastating impact and as demand for services continues to increase, I welcome the launch of the Mental Health Support Fund today”.

-The Mental Health Support Fund is now open, apply here.
+The Mental Health Support Fund is now closed.